UBC-STAT/stat-301/docs/schedule-page.md

 9. Discuss the impact of confounders in causal inference.

 #### Week 6: Case Study
 Presentation of a real case study that suffered from a problem of confounding.
 Part of the class time will be used for independent studying where the students will work on their projects with other group members.
-There's no class on Thursday due to "Monday-Makeup" day.
+There's no class on Thursday due to "Make-up Monday" day.

 #### Week 7: Model metrics for generative modelling and model selection